HumanCellAtlas/data-portal-content/content/learn/development-guides/ingest-broker-development-guide.md

 #### <a name="step1"></a>Create Submission Envelope

-To create a new submission envelope, the client must send a HTTP POST request to the submission endpoint with an empty JSON.
+To create a new submission envelope the client must send a HTTP POST request to the submission endpoint with an empty JSON.

 ```
 curl -X POST \